-A brief respite in mid-month merely heralded a further exceptionally wet period.
+In Cumbria, where extreme flows were common, the flooding followed two other very damaging flood episodes in 2005 and 2009.
+Carlisle was among the communities worst affected and, throughout the county, a number of existing flood defences - a few upgraded in recent years - were overtopped. А brief respite in mid-month merely heralded a further exceptionally wet period.
 In the 11 days from the 16th, the Capel Curig raingauge recorded 492 mm and by Boxing Day more than 200 Flood Warnings and 300 Flood Alerts were in operation across England & Wales; warnings were also very widespread in Scotland.
 In some areas, the associated flooding was exacerbated by a combination of sedimentation (following the earlier floods), landslides and debris accumulations which, locally, reduced channel conveyance.
-With many roads awash and bridges unsafe local and regional transport was significantly restricted.
+With many roads awash and bridges unsafe local and regional transport which was significantly restricted.
 The passage of storm Frank then brought further flooding in, for example, Manchester, Leeds (around 1000 homes flooded) and York.
 In north Wales, low-lying parts of Conwy were inundated and road transport badly disrupted.
-Similar problems afflicted much of Scotland where outstanding flows were recorded late in December: initial analyses indicate that the Aberdeenshire Dee exceeded its previous maximum level in a continuous series from 1929.
+Similar problems afflicted much of Scotland where outstanding flows were recorded late in December: Initial analyses indicate that the Aberdeenshire Dee exceeded its previous maximum level in a continuous series from 1929.

-Despite below average December flows in most index catchments across the English lowlands, the estimated December outflow from Britain was easily the highest for any month in a series from 1961 and, in the most flood-affected regions, the previous monthly maxima were exceeded by wide margins.
+Despite below average December flows in most index catchment across the English lowlands, the estimated December outflow from Britain was easily the highest for any month in a series from 1961 and, in the most flood-affected regions, the previous monthly maxima were exceeded by wide margins.
 Preliminary examinations strongly suggest that a substantial majority of index gauging stations in a zone from south west Wales to the Moray Firth recorded new maximum runoff totals for any month (see Table 1).
-Groundwater levels, having been seasonally depressed in October, rose rapidly in many, but not all, index wells and boreholes through December.
-Notable rises were evident in some responsive southern outcrops (e.g. Ampney Crucis in the Cotswolds) but, more notably, record monthly levels were recorded for index boreholes in Northern Ireland (Killyglen, in the Chalk) and, in Dumfries and Galloway (Newbridge in the Permo-Triassic sandstones).
-In Yorkshire, levels also rose smartly in the final week at Wetwang (Chalk).
+Groundwater levels, having been